pkmn/dmg/PARSING.md

 based on the context.
 In these circumstances (or for properties not associated with sides at all, like field conditions or move flags etc), the disambiguating prefix can be elided (e.g.
 `--isSR=true` and `sr:1` both set Stealth Rock on the defender's side).
-In the cases where a property's scope is not implicit, the `attacker` / `p1` or `defender` / `p2` *flags* can be used to explicitly scope a property as belonging to a certain side.
+In the cases where a property's scope is not implicit, the `attacker` / `p1` or `defender` / `p2` *flags* can also be used to explicitly scope a property as belonging to a certain side.
 Multiple ambiguous flags may be passed to these dismabiguators, and in these scenarios, boolean flags can drop their prefix enitrely eg. `p2:spikes:3,auroraveil` or `--attacker=flashfire+foresight+helpinghand`.

 #### Booleans